Supraboy981322/binMap/README.md

   - [ ] input dir (streamed tarball to server)
   - [ ] flag to extract tarball
   - [ ] flag to compress data (specify compression libs)

+---

+# Notes

+- When piping a file to the server using `curl`, it's best to use `--binary-data` instead of `-d` or `--data`, because `curl` strips certain data from stdin before sending it to the server.